greenelab/deep-review/sections/04_study.md

 of enhancers displays modest or no conservation across species.
 There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@doi:10.1016/j.tig.2015.05.007].
-One study [@doi:10.1101/gr.173518.114.] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression. classified as positive in the experiment Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
+One study [@doi:10.1101/gr.173518.114] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
+Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
 Thus, identifying enhancers is critical yet the the search space is embarrassingly large.

 While prior (non-deep learning) approaches have made steady improvements on promoter prediction [@doi:10.1101/gr.7.9.861], there is little consensus on the best approach and performance is poor.
-Typically algorithms will recognize only half of all promoters, with a accompanying high false positive rate [@doi:10.1101/gr.7.9.861].
+Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate [@doi:10.1101/gr.7.9.861].
 Methods with better sensitivity generally do so at the cost of poorer specificity.
 Conventional identification of enhancers has leaned heavily on simple conservation or laborious experimental techniques, with